Kalispera Greece Kefalonia.

 A 900 meter long stone bridge leads from Argostoli to the other side of the bay.
 The bridge - known as Drapano Bridge - is one of the few construction works in Argostoli that survived the earthquake.
 (The whole town was rebuilt after 1953.)

-Drapanos bridge in Argostoli.
-Kefalonia.
+Drapanos bridge in Argostoli on Kefalonia.

 Drapanos bridge in Argostoli.

-An obelisk in memory of the man (De Bosset) who initiated the construction of the bridge stands in the middle of the bridge.
+An obelisk in memory of the man, De Bosset, who initiated the construction of the bridge stands in the middle of the bridge.
 Motor vehicles are not allowed on the bridge, but bicycles are allowed.
 Unfortunately the bridge has fallen in disrepair in recent years, but repairs have been made.
+The Drapano Bridge is good to have as a landmark when to orient oneself in the town.
+The most interesting neighbourhoods are north of the bridge, south of the bridge lies the bus station and the "swamp" of Koutavis Lagoon.

-Here is a lot of hustle and bustle, pedestrians crowd together with buses, scooters, trucks and cars.
+In this area is a lot of hustle and bustle, pedestrians crowd together with buses, scooters, trucks and cars.
 Everyone seems to pass here.
 The tavernas lies strategically at the waterfront most offer a similar menu and are fronted by a more or less pushy barker.
 But the location is so good that one are more than happy to sit down.

 A long promenade begins north of the fish and vegetable market.
 The promenade is lined with palm trees on one side and fishing and sailing boats on the other side, cleverly enough on the side where the water is. :-)

-The waterfront in Argostoli.
+The waterfront promenade in Argostoli.

 The promenade is usually full of strolling villagers and curious tourists during the evenings.
 If we continue along the water we come to a large building where the port police hang out, and finally we get to where the ferries to Lixouri runs from.